Luci-MG/Under-the-Hood/docs/langdives/Java/Threads-Atomicity.md

 - No other thread can see the intermediate state of the operation.
 - The operation either completes fully or fails without any effect.

----

 ## **Why it is Important ?**

-Without atomic operations, multiple threads could **interfere** with each other, leading to **race conditions** and **data inconsistencies**.
-For example, if two threads try to **increment a shared counter** simultaneously, the result may not reflect both increments due to **interleaving** of operations.
+Without atomic operations, multiple threads could interfere with each other, leading to race conditions and data inconsistencies.
+For example, if two threads try to increment a shared counter simultaneously, the result may not reflect both increments due to interleaving of operations.

----

 ## **Problems ?**

-???+ example "Non-Atomic Operations on Primitive Data Types"
+!!! example "Non-Atomic Operations on Primitive Data Types"
     ```java title="Counter Increment Example"
     class Counter {
         private int count = 0;